The consensus algorithm#

 • bonus_ratio to 1 / 3.

 Like in Emmy*, not revealing nonces and double signing are punishable.
 If a validator does not reveal its nonce by the end of the cycle, it does not receive its attesting rewards.
 If a validator double signs, that is, it double bakes (which means signing different blocks at the same level and same round) or it double (pre)attests (which means voting on two different proposals at the same level and round), a part of the frozen deposit is slashed.
-The slashed amount for double baking and double (pre)attesting are fixed percentage of the frozen deposit: PERCENTAGE_OF_FROZEN_DEPOSITS_SLASHED_PER_DOUBLE_BAKING and PERCENTAGE_OF_FROZEN_DEPOSITS_SLASHED_PER_DOUBLE_ATTESTATION.
-The payload producer that includes the misbehavior evidence is rewarded a seventh of the slashed amount, which corresponds to 1 / (GLOBAL_LIMIT_OF_STAKING_OVER_BAKING + 2).
+The slashed amount for double baking is a fixed percentage of the frozen deposit PERCENTAGE_OF_FROZEN_DEPOSITS_SLASHED_PER_DOUBLE_BAKING.
+For double (pre)attestations, the formula is more complex, as it depends on the number of attestation slots that participated in the misbehavior; see Adaptive Slashing for more details.
+The payload producer that includes the misbehavior evidence will be rewarded a seventh of the slashed amount, which corresponds to 1 / (GLOBAL_LIMIT_OF_STAKING_OVER_BAKING + 2).

 If a delegate’s deposit is smaller than the slashed amount, the deposit is simply emptied.